 - If your computer has one slot, you can connect the old M.2 SSD as an external disk, wipe disk data to sell it, or use it as an external data drive.

 - If your PC has two slots, you can delete all existing data and use it as a second data drive on your computer now.

 So, that's it.
-The whole process of cloning M.2 to large M.2 SSD steps are all presented on this page.
+The whole process of cloning M.2 to a large M.2 SSD is presented on this page.
 Three important things that you should remember:

-- 1. Purchase a right SSD and install it correctly to PC.
+- 1. Purchase the right SSD and install it correctly on the PC.

-- 2. Clone M.2 to M.2 with the right disk cloning tool (like EaseUS Todo Backup).
+- 2. Clone M.2 to M.2 with the right disk cloning tool (like EaseUS Disk Copy).

 - 3. Set PC boot from Cloned M.2 SSD.